conradakunga/Blog/_posts/2026-06-26-net-11-preview-customizing-tar-format.md

     includeBaseDirectory: true);
 ```

-**In .NET 11**, you can specify the **format you want** using the new overload for [CreateFromDirectory](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarfile.createfromdirectory) and [CreateFromDirectoryAsync](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarfile.createfromdirectoryasync), specifying the format you want with the `format` parameter which takes a [TarEntryFormat](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarentryformat?view=net-11.0) enum.
+**In .NET 11**, you can specify the **format you want** using the new overload for [CreateFromDirectory](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarfile.createfromdirectory) and [CreateFromDirectoryAsync](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarfile.createfromdirectoryasync), specifying the format you want with the `format` parameter, which takes a [TarEntryFormat](https://learn.microsoft.com/en-us/dotnet/api/system.formats.tar.tarentryformat?view=net-11.0) enum.

 | Name    | Value | Description                                                  |
 | ------- | ----- | ------------------------------------------------------------ |